is a most interesting facility to share research & data online, not least through its RootsWeb

 shows the interesting family tree prepared by Jacob Holdt.
 For it to be of any use for genie research you need first to identify a common ancestor (and bookmark the relevant page) but thereafter it can help you find many ancestral descents not easily found elsewhere.
 I have used it only for some pages in the ‘Ancient & Mythical’ section.

 ‘The History of Parliament’.
-Since c2011, this web site has becoming increasingly useful or Members of Parliament and their immediate families as more & more information is added to it and as some of our correspondents have become increasingly good at digging out information from it.
+Since c2011, this web site has become very useful for Members of Parliament and their immediate families as more & more information is added to it and as some of our correspondents have become increasingly good at digging out information from it.
 As many landowners were Members of Parliament, and as this site appears to have information about the lives of MPs that is not easily found elsewhere (often, albeit not always, providing useful genealogical data about the MPs’ families), this site can provide connections that are not easily found elsewhere.
 It may be found at www.historyofparliamentonline.org

 The International Genealogy Index, at www.familysearch.org